DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/CellRange/CellRange.md

 This object has the following structure:

     {
-        from: { row: 1, column:1 },
+        from: { row: 1, column: 1 },
         to: { row: 4, column: 4 }
     }

-The rows in Excel are enumerated with letters.
-The numeral value in the **row** field in the object above correspond to the position of the letter in the alphabet.
-The first row matches the "A" row in Excel.
+Whereas columns in Excel are indexed with letters, the **CellRange** is specified using numeric values.
+In the code above, the range is A1-D4.